Fish-MIP/FishMIP2.0_OSP/README.md

 created.
 Finally in Sections 6-7 we provide further **notes** and **instructions** on how to report and upload model results.

-This protocal is a contribution to the wider Inter-Sectoral Model Intercomparison Project (ISIMIP3b) simulation round, further details can be found here:
+This protocol is a contribution to the wider Inter-Sectoral Model Intercomparison Project (ISIMIP3a and ISIMIP3b) simulation rounds, further details can be found here:

 [https://protocol.isimip.org/#ISIMIP3b/marine-fishery_regional/marine-fishery_global](https://protocol.isimip.org/)